avajs/ava/docs/recipes/babelrc.md

 ## AVA's default transpiler behavior

-By default, AVA transpiles your tests and helper files using the [`@ava/stage-4`](https://github.com/avajs/babel-preset-stage-4) Babel preset.
-This is a great option for small modules where you do not desire a build step to transpile your source before deploying to `npm`.
+AVA by default provides some nifty ECMAScript features, like [`async`](https://github.com/avajs/ava#async-function-support), to your test-environment.
+To make this possible AVA transpiles the tests and helper files using the [`@ava/stage-4`](https://github.com/avajs/babel-preset-stage-4) Babel preset.

+This is a great feature for projects where you desire to not transpile your source before deploying but enjoy using ECMAScript for writing tests.

 ## Customizing how AVA transpiles your tests